Updated: Jun 8

 As higher GPS accuracy can result in higher power consumption from the mobile device, setting appropriate accuracy allows optimal tracking for the full trail without having the battery being depleted prematurely.
 So, avoid going for the highest accuracy if it is not necessary, especially when in a transport.

-Once the "Start Tracking" button is pressed, tracking will commence and a trail will appear on the map shortly.
-Constantly checking the map and using GPS locationing at the same time can consume quite some power.
+Once the "Start Mapping" button is pressed, tracking will commence and a trail will appear on the map shortly.
+Constantly checking the map and using GPS locationing at the same time can consume energy from the device's battery.
 So, close the app (without killing it) or put the mobile device in sleep mode to allow tracking to be done in the background.
-This will also help to reduce power consumption and ensure the battery will last for the whole trail.
+This will reduce power consumption and allow the battery to last longer.

 At the end of the walk / jog / cycle / drive, wake up the app and press "Stop Tracking".
 A "Pause" function is also provided to stop location tracking temporarily.
 Use it when having a long break, or under some covered structures that obstructed GPS locationing, and resume again later.